Skip to main content

 How it Works:

-• We create small, focused components for each state (LoadingSpinner, ErrorMessage, SuccessData).
+• We create small, focused components for each state (LoadingSpinner, ErrorMessage, SuccessData), each with a single responsibility

-This pattern is extremely common and is the foundation for how most data-fetching libraries work in React.
+• This pattern is extremely common and is the foundation for how modern data-fetching libraries work in React (React Query, SWR, TanStack Query)

 You now have several tools for conditional rendering.
-Here's a quick guide on when to use each one:
+Here is a quick guide on when to use each one:

-• Ternary Operator (? :): Best for simple, inline conditions where you need to choose between two small expressions.
+• Ternary Operator (? :) — Best for simple, inline conditions where you choose between two small expressions

 • Example: {isLoggedIn ?
 'Log Out' : 'Log In'}